PushkarJ/pushkarj.github.io/index.md

 - [Associate Kubernetes Security Response Committee](https://github.com/kubernetes/committee-security-response#security-response-committee-src) Member
 - [Kubernetes SIG Security Tooling](#kubernetes) Sub-Project Lead

 During the last few years, he feels incredibly fortunate to have written the security chapters in Nigel Poulton’s [“The Kubernetes Book”](#publications) which he looks forward to updating every year.
-Prior to this current role, he worked on securing massive Kubernetes deployments at [Visa](#visa-inc) (end user), playing a dual role of a security architect and engineer.
+Prior to this current role, he worked on securing massive Kubernetes deployments at [Visa](#visa-inc) (end user) and [VMware Tanzu](#vmware-tanzu) (Service Provider), playing a dual role of a security architect and engineer.
 He is also the co-creator of award winning container runtime security tool: [MASHUP](#awards)

 In his free time, he loves taking photos, watching cricket and firmly believes that Chai fixes everything!